morpheasgr/Bstk_wako_URL2PP/README.md

 Info:
 This is written in Batch and AutoHotKey.

 Feel free to report issues.
-Sources are inside the zip in the Releases section.
+Sources and binaries are inside the Bstk64_wako_URL2PP.zip in the Releases section.